jeftegoes/SolidDesignPrinciplesOverviewAndExamples/README.md

   - Correctness.
   - Good design.

 ## 4.3.
-Yagni - You Ain't Gonna Need It
+YAGNI - You Ain't Gonna Need It

 - YAGNI is all about avoiding overengineering.
 - There is no a well-defined criterion to measure the "YAGNI-ness".